blockchain-unica/rosetta-smart-contracts/contracts/bet/README.md

 # Bet

 The Bet contract involves two players and an oracle.
-At construction, a deadline is set to the current block height plus 1000, and an oracle is specified.
+At construction, a deadline is set to the current block height plus 1000, and the address of an oracle is specified.

 The players join the contract by depositing 1 token unit each.